johnwithrowjr/JRWCourseraInference/README.md

 ### Analytical Context
 #### Scientific Discussion
 The exponential distribution, although having a wide array of applications in science and mathematics, possesses a shape that is highly non-Normal.
-Although it possesses a peak at $x = 0$, it is highly skewed in that it is only defined for nonnegative inputs.
+Although it possesses a peak at x = 0, it is highly skewed in that it is only defined for nonnegative inputs.
 In contrast, the Central Limit Theorem in statistics (Ott 1993) states that any distribution of data that is created as the result of equally-weighted sums of variables will tend to be increasingly normal in shape as the number of sums increases.
 The CLT further states that such will be true regardless of the fundamental distribution of the constituent variables.
 In this analysis the CLT is put to the test as we examine sums and variances of sets of 40 samples taken from the exponential distribution.

 #### Software Environment